devguardium/hexclock/README.md

 ## Behold
 ... how the hy-powered hex-time goes by!

-# Enjoy hex-time goodies
+## Enjoy hex-time goodies
 e.g. a file with hex-time of equivalents of traditional time slots
 ```sh
 $  pipenv run hy ./hexgoodies.hy
 ```
-and then check traditional-to-hex file.
+and then check traditional-to-hex & hex-to-traditional files.